Children’s Rights Impact Assessments (CRIA)

 Dr Croke and Professor Hoffman in research conducted for the European Network on Ombudspersons for Children (ENOC) on Covid 19 Emergency Measures and their impact on children’s rights, reported that only a minority of jurisdictions in the ENOC research carried out CRIA on decision-making when developing Emergency Measures.
 CRIAs were conducted in Wales but only later in the pandemic and not consistently.

 Like the Senedd Children, Young People and Education Committee, and many organisations in the children’s sector in Wales, we have been calling for a CRIA of the Welsh Government budget.
 This is so we can understand and hold the Welsh Government to account to show they are spending to the ‘maximum extent of available resources’ on the fulfilment of children’s rights in Wales (Article 4 UNCRC).
+Please see detailed evidence we submitted to Senedd Finance with our partners in the Public Law Project in relation to our call for a CRIA on the national Budget.
 However, the call for CRIA of the Welsh government budget has been rejected.

 An example of Welsh Government failing to do a CRIA happened in June 2023 when the Welsh Government did not do a CRIA on the decision to end free school meals in the holidays.
 We supported the Public Law Project in the successful legal challenge which resulted in the High Court declaring that the Welsh Government’s decision was unlawful.
 For more information on this case.
 Please access these excellent blogs Dr Croke and Professor Hoffman